-How does this conclusion affect the relational approach in our problem formulation?
-Answering the first sub-question about the design products requires questioning which of the different products designed promote workplace learning.
+How does this conclusion about the relational approach affect our problem statement?
+Eventually, answering the first sub-question about the design products requires questioning which of the different products designed promote learning in the workplace.
 They are definitely the advice and prototype products, since both these products involve additional actions, decisions and development on the part of concerned parties and thus activate learning.
-In addition, the finished product type supports workplace learning as well, but only when designed specifically with the designer as the process coach.
-In this case, concerned parties help produce the design and have presumably learned through the design activities.
-Moreover, such finished products occur only in the group competence development and learning opportunity categories.
-With finished products designed through different means (i.e. by the designer), the likelihood that learning occurred or will occur is minimal.
+In addition, the finished product type supports learning in the workplace as well, but only when designed specifically with the designer in the role of process coach.
+In this case, concerned parties help products occur only in the group competence development and learning opportunity categories.
+With finished products designed by taking the role of designer, the likelihood that learning occurred or will occur is minimal.
 In cases where the designer has taken all major decisions, the actual application of an immediately usable product becomes questionable.
-Accordingly, we conclude that finished products designed in this manner do not support workplace learning.
+Accordingly, we conclude that finished products designed in this manner do not support learning in the workplace.

-After considering features of the design process of prototypes, advisory reports and finished products where the designer acts as the process coach, we have identified three distinctive features in the design process: 1) the target group provides input by supplying information or participating in the design; 2) changes occur in the implementation stage, and 3) the designer acts as an advisor or process coach.
+Considering the process features of designs that really promote learning in the workplace, (so, the design process of prototypes, advisory reports and finished products where the designer acts as the process coach), we identified three distinctive features in the design process: 1) the target group provides input by supplying information or by participating in the design; 2) changes occur in the implementation stage; and 3) the designer acts as an advisor or process coach.

-Which recommendations do these conclusions yield for designing workplace learning?
-First, the likelihood that workplace learning will occur increases if a certain product type or category is designed.
-Explicitly aiming for products in the form of a prototype or advisory report or designed to cultivate group competencies or workplace learning opportunities thus facilitates workplace learning.
-Second, applying a design approach in which the designer acts more like a coach than a substantive expert may promote workplace learning.
-As the research reveals, this may be accomplished, also by students, by explicitly encouraging them to involve the target group in the design process and to introduce changes in the course of implementation.
+Which recommendations do these conclusions yield for designing learning in the workplace?
+First, the likelihood that learning in the workplace will occur increases if a certain product type or category is designed.
+Explicitly aiming for products in the form of a prototype or advisory report or products designed to cultivate group competencies or learning opportunities thus facilitates learning in the workplace.
+Second, applying a design approach in which the designer acts more like a coach than a substantive expert may promote learning in the workplace.
+As the research reveals, this may be accomplished (also by students), by explicitly encouraging designers to involve the target group in the design process and to introduce changes in the course of implementation.
+HRD professionals who deliberately intend to improve learning in the workplace, can take advantage in applying these recommendations in practice.